STATE GOVERNMENT AND STATE AFFAIRS

 (c) A rule requiring that all classes of positions which are common to the departments concerned shall have the same titles, minimum requirements and compensation ranges.

-(d) A rule providing for review by the administrator of the personnel system including classifications and compensation policies and procedures of state classified and nonclassified employees.
+(d) A rule providing for review by the administrator of the personnel system, including classifications and compensation policies and procedures of state classified and nonclassified employees.

 (g) A rule that, whenever practicable, a vacancy in a classified position shall be filled by the promotion of a qualified employee of the agency in which the vacancy occurs.
 An interagency promotion shall be made through competitive examination and all qualified state employees shall have the opportunity to compete for such promotions.
 If an employee’s name appears within certifiable range on a current register for a higher class of position, he shall be eligible for a transfer and promotion.